 Every hospital has experienced a cost impact of COVID-19, but some of those costs may be more difficult to uncover.
 This blog outlines five steps to better contract management for hospitals and highlights the ways to identify those costs.

-When it comes to contract and vendor management, it is highly likely there will be terms in your agreements where:
+When it comes to contract and vendor management for hospitals, it is highly likely there will be terms in your agreements where:

 - Costs are being charged, although services haven’t been performed.

 - Costs have a volume guarantee structure in order for your hospital to receive a rebate.
 Those volumes will have been impossible to achieve over the past few months.

 Both of these scenarios will have an impact on your hospital’s finances.

 Time is running out for health systems to receive a “COVID impact” credit or refund from their vendors and many may not be aware of these charges.